rintnetwork/front-end/src/content/contributing/adding-products/index.md

 ## Maintenance {#maintenance}

-As is the fluid nature of Ethereum, teams and products come and go and innovation happens daily, so we'll undertake routine checks of our content to:
+As is the fluid nature of ethereum, teams and products come and go and innovation happens daily, so we'll undertake routine checks of our content to:

 - ensure that all wallets and dapps listed still fulfil our criteria.
 - there aren't products that have been suggested that meet more of our criteria than the ones currently listed